Authority in Islam: The Dialectics of Fragmentation and Plurality

 The fragmentation and diffusion of religious authority have been among the most fiercely contested phenomena among Muslims.
 They also have been among the least studied in the West.
 A cause for anxiety among the ‘ulamā’; a source of tension among nations, states, and communities; a catalyst for (usually, counterproductive) state involvement in religious affairs throughout the world, in places where Muslims are both minorities or the majority; a reason for pride – or dishonor – among individuals and families; and also one of the main sources of confusion for outside observers.

 Through a series of international workshops we aim to assess and analyze the causes, spectrum, and consequences of (seemingly) increasingly diverse, decentralized and disjointed practices of religious authority in Muslim societies, both regionally and comparatively.
 Selected contributions from the workshops will be published in peer-reviewed books now under contract with Indiana University Press.
-The first workshop will be convened at Indiana University in Bloomington, Ind., in the spring of 2017, and will focus on Muslim Eurasia, with particular emphasis on Islam in Russia and Central Asia, covering (at present) roughly a population of one-hundred million Muslims.
-Please visit the 2017 conference website.
+The first workshop was convened at Indiana University in Bloomington, Ind., in March of 2017, with a geographic focus on Muslim Eurasia, a region that presentely includes roughly one-hundred million Muslims.
+The workshop featured 25 scholars from the United States, Europe, Russia, and Central Asia, whose work focused on Islam in Russia and Central Asia.
+Please visit the 2017 conference website for further details.

 Religious authority – namely, the recognized capacity of an individual or an institution to sanction the undertaking of religious acts, both private and public – affects many Muslims (and non-Muslims) in their everyday lives as well as in exceptional circumstances.
 Whether derived from culturally accepted traditions, from legal and bureaucratic norms, from charismatic or successful individuals, or from unique personal or communal experiences religious authority has an enormous impact on the behavior of Muslims everywhere.